Transfer News: Timothy Weah joins Lille from Paris Saint-Germain on five-year deal | Goal.com

 Weah has signed a five-year deal with the club that finished second in the Ligue 1 table last season, albeit 16 points behind the club he’s leaving.

-He spent the second-half of last season playing for Celtic in the Scottish Premier League, where the 19-year-old made 13 appearances, scoring three goals.
+He spent the second-half of last season playing for Celtic in the Scottish Premiership, where the 19-year-old made 13 appearances, scoring three goals.

-He has made eight appearances for the U.S. Men’s national team, scoring once.
+The son of former Ballon d'Or winner, and current Liberia president, George Weah, Timothy has made eight appearances for the U.S. men’s national team, scoring once.

 “LOSC have reached an agreement with PSG for the services of the USMNT international forward, who arrives at the StadePM on a five-year deal,” the tweet read.

-The club has not released a fee for the transfer but L’Equipe is reporting that Lille paid €10 million (£9m/$11m) to secure Weah’s services.
+The club has not released a fee for the transfer but L’Equipe report that Lille paid €10 million (£9m/$11m) to secure Weah’s services.

 Welcome Timothy Weah!@LOSC_EN have reached an agreement with @PSG_English for the services of the #USMNT international forward, who arrives at the @StadePM on a five-year deal! pic.twitter.com/U5UA5kSb8I— LOSC Lille EN (@LOSC_EN) June 29, 2019